n-able-consulting/ul/readme-p1.md

 **Now we have an Ubuntu container/server standing by in our network, ready, for testing**

 # Completing our demo setup by adding the frontend-application
+clone the ul-frontend (https://github.com/n-able-consulting/ul-frontend) project and continue for the frontend-application with that project.

 - [ ] Also now we need a Dockerfile in our project:
 ```